 Businesses must not adversely affect the environment, lives and property.
-Business ideas must be for profit, and must be the original work of those making the submission.
+Existing businesses or business ideas must be for profit, and must be the original work of those making the submission.

 Yes.
 All businesses must be business ideas or an early stage company, in the range of 0 to 5 years old.

 Your application must focus on ONE business only.
 We advise choosing your best, most feasible/innovative business idea.
-Selected entrepreneurs are not permitted to apply for future cohorts of the programme, even with a different business idea or name.
+Selected entrepreneurs are not permitted to apply for future cohorts of the programme, even with a different business or business idea.